Battle of Sultan Yacoub: Battle

-On June 10 the Israeli 90th Division was rushed forward in order to gain as much ground as possible before the cease-fire came into effect.
+On June 10, 1982, the Israeli 90th Division was rushed forward in order to gain as much ground as possible before the cease-fire came into effect.
 Late that night most of its 362nd Battalion as well as Pluga Kaph from the 363rd Battalion fought its way through Syrian infantry in the village of Sultan Yacoub only to become cut off and surrounded.
 At dawn, the Israelis broke out and escaped to the south with the support of 11 battalions of artillery firing both at the Syrians and in a box barrage around their own troops.
 In the six-hours ordeal the Israeli Army lost 10 tanks and about 30 killed.
 The Israelis failed to destroy the disabled M48A3 Magach-3 tanks they left behind and they were recovered the next day by the Syrians.

 Aftermath

 Thirty IDF soldiers died in the battle, which was viewed as an Israeli intelligence failure.
 Five IDF soldiers were missing in action: Zachary Baumel, Yehuda Katz, Zvi Feldman, Ariel Lieberman, and Hezi Shai.
 The first three soldiers were reportedly paraded through Damascus atop their captured tank; Time reporter Dean Brelis testified to having seen the three captives alive at the time.
 Baumel's body was recovered in a secret military operation in 2019 and Feldman's body was recovered in an operation by the Mossad in 2025.
 Lieberman was released in a prisoner exchange in June 1984.
-Katz remained missing in action.
+Katz remained missing in action, until his body was located in August 2026.